U.S. bans noncompete agreements for nearly all jobs

 The FTC estimates about 30 million people, or one in five American workers, from minimum wage earners to CEOs, are bound by noncompetes.
 It says the policy change could lead to increased wages totaling nearly $300 billion per year by encouraging people to swap jobs freely.

-The ban, which goes into effect later this year, carves out an exception for existing noncompetes that companies have given their senior executives, on the grounds that these agreements are more likely to have been negotiated.
+The ban, which will take effect later this year, carves out an exception for existing noncompetes that companies have given their senior executives, on the grounds that these agreements are more likely to have been negotiated.
 The FTC says employers should not enforce other existing noncompete agreements.

 The vote was 3 to 2 along party lines.
-The dissenting commissioners, Melissa Holyoke and Andrew Ferguson, argued that the FTC was overstepping the boundaries of its power.
-Holyoke predicted the ban would be challenged in court and eventually struck down.
+The dissenting commissioners, Melissa Holyoak and Andrew Ferguson, argued that the FTC was overstepping the boundaries of its power.
+Holyoak predicted the ban would be challenged in court and eventually struck down.

+Shortly after the vote, the U.S. Chamber of Commerce said it would sue the FTC to block the rule, calling it unnecessary, unlawful and a blatant power grab.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.